When the richest person in the world gives his support to a virtual currency you know it's big business.

 In an online chat with social media users in January 2021, the world's richest man, Elon Musk, said he was a big supporter of Bitcoin.

 He even went as far as to change his Twitter bio to "#bitcoin".

 He has repeatedly shown his support to online currencies in recent years and caused major movements in their values due to his own personal wealth and influence.

 This particular endorsement led to the value of Bitcoin to rise significantly.

 Every transaction is recorded publicly so it's very difficult to copy Bitcoins, make fake ones or spend ones you don't own.

 It is possible to lose your Bitcoin wallet or delete your Bitcoins and lose them forever.
 There have also been thefts from websites that let you store your Bitcoins remotely.

-At the moment the value of Bitcoins goes up and down a lot, so it's impossible to say whether it's safe to turn your 'real' money into Bitcoins.
+The value of Bitcoins has gone up and down over the years since it was created in 2009 and some people don't think it's safe to turn your 'real' money into Bitcoins.

 This concern was expressed by the head of The Bank of England, Andrew Bailey, in October 2020.

 He said that he was "very nervous" about people using Bitcoin for payments pointing out that investors should realise its price is extremely volatile.